Miami-Dade grants a grace period to take the driving test in Spanish: "Who does it benefit?"

 Prepare in advance in English

-Starting this month, obtaining a driver's license in Florida will involve a new scenario: the exam will be in English only, with very limited transition margins and no exceptions.
+Starting this month, obtaining a driver's license in Florida will involve a new scenario: the exam will be in English only, with very limited transition periods and no exceptions.

-The new measure has been supported by Governor Ron DeSantis, who described it as a "good reform," arguing that "people need to be able to read traffic signs."
+The new measure has been defended by Governor Ron DeSantis, who called it a "good reform," arguing that "people need to be able to read traffic signs."

 The official justification also points to road safety reasons.
 Some state officials have argued that this policy will help reduce accidents by ensuring that all drivers understand the language of traffic signs.

-The tax collector, DAriel Fernández, has downplayed the issue and called it a challenge, a measure that imposes "improvement" for drivers.
+The tax collector, DAriel Fernández, has downplayed the issue and has referred to it as a challenge, a measure that imposes "improvement" for drivers.

 Security or exclusion?